On Global Rates for Regularization Methods based on Secant Derivative Approximations: Introduction

-Directly relevant to our work here is \cite{Welzel2024}, where a new class of high-order quasi-Newton variants (High-Order Secant Update (HOSU)) was proposed.
-By exploiting a secant equation for the $p$th-order derivative and using that quasi-Newton updates are least-change tensor modifications satisfying this secant equation, the authors of \cite{Welzel2024} are able to extend the PSB and DFP formulas of second-order approximation to $p$th order tensor approximations; they also established convergence of the approximate tensor to the true derivative.
-However, no globally convergent framework that includes these tensor approximation updates was proposed in \cite{Welzel2024}.
+Directly relevant to our work here is \cite{Welzel2024}, where a new class of high-order quasi-Newton variants (High-Order Secant Update (HOSU)) {{was proposed for general nonconvex problems.
+By deriving and exploiting a secant equation for the $p$th-order derivative and using that quasi-Newton updates are least-change tensor modifications satisfying this secant equation, the authors of \cite{Welzel2024} are able to extend the classical PSB \cite{Broyden1965} and DFP \cite{Fletcher1963,Davidon59} formulas from second-order approximations to $p$th-order tensor approximations;}} they also {{showed the local convergence of}} the approximate tensor to the true derivative. {{However, no globally convergent algorithmic framework, nor any global analysis, that includes these tensor approximation updates, was proposed in \cite{Welzel2024}.}}

-Our current work sits at the crossroads of these different paradigms where we build an adaptive regularization framework where the $p$th order tensor may be approximated using the lower-order ones.
-We use the update rule in \cite{GraJerToin24} to handle the arising inexactness and we propose different approximations of the $p$th order-tensor as follows.
+Our current work sits at the crossroads of these different paradigms where we build an adaptive regularization framework where the $p$th-order tensor may be approximated using the lower-order ones.
+We use the update rule in \cite{GraJerToin24} to handle the arising inexactness and we propose different approximations of the $p$th-order tensor as follows.

-\begin{itemize} \item We address a lazy update, which extends the lazy Hessian paradigm \cite{DoikChayJag23,doikov2023zerothorder} to the high-order algorithms.
-In our case, we will recompute the $p$th order tensor exactly every $m$ iterations.
+\begin{itemize} \item {{We analyse a lazy derivative(s) update,}} which extends the lazy Hessian paradigm \cite{DoikChayJag23,doikov2023zerothorder} to the high-order algorithms.
+In our case, we will recompute the $p$th-order tensor exactly every $m$ iterations.

+\item {{We propose an algorithmic framework for nonconvex smooth optimization that employs the High-Order Secant Update (HOSU) recently proposed in \cite{Welzel2024}, with (existing) global regularization and OFFO strategies, in order to achieve both a lower computational cost per iteration of tensor methods and their global convergence.
+We prove, for the first time, a global rate analysis for such concrete, secant-based tensor methods. }}